thomaskellough/thomaskellough.github.io/Content/posts/11-how-to-seprate-tableview-views-and-datasource.md

 description: How to separate your UITableViewController views and datasources
 tags: DesignPatterns, UIKit
 ---
-# Separating your UITableViewController into multilpe files
+# Separating your UITableViewController into multiple files

 <div class="post-tags" markdown="1">
   <a class="post-category post-category-designpatterns" href="/tags/designpatterns">DesignPatterns</a>